-- Dogs are opportunists and some respond really well to you making the mini brugers and as you are busy cooking for instance in the kitchen is to flick one on the floor and take no notice of your dog.
+Dogs are opportunists and some respond really well to you making the mini burgers and as you are busy cooking for instance in the kitchen is to flick one on the floor and take no notice of your dog.
 He’ll want to snatch it up before you realise you’ve dropped it.

 Why is your dog fussy with eating food?

 Behavioural issues around food are only one symptom of unrest in dogs and to get the complete “fix” so to speak, we need to look at the dogs whole life with you from how you walk it, how you address your dogs fears and questions in and out of the home and playing constructive games.
 Myself and Lesley Harris use a holistic natural method that addresses all issues rather than trying to fix one stand alone problem, which in the majority of cases is one of many problems the dog is indicating.
 If you read my book “Why Does My Dog Do That?
 You’ll get a good understanding of why dogs do what they do and how to help them move forward to a more relaxed and happy life.

 Remember, if your dog is stressed then he will not be in the right frame of mind to eat.
 Many prefer to eat in the evening as all threats to safety have come and gone, so they are more relaxed to eat.
 Also do remember that if your dog also is an avid follower of you about the home and suffers separation anxiety then you’re not being in the same room, is a massive issue.

 How Do You Stop Dog Aggression Around Food?